openstack-archive/swift-specs/specs/in_progress/service_token.rst

 Services (such as Glance, Cinder) need to be enhanced as follows to use the ``SERVICE_`` namespace:

-* Use the serviceURL path.
-Services have access to ``HTTP_SERVICE_CATALOG`` in their environment so it is easy to construct the appropriate path.
+* Change the path to use the appropriate prefix.
+Applications have HTTP_X_SERVICE_CATALOG in their environment so it is easy to construct the appropriate path.
 * Add their token to the X-Service-Token header
-* They should have the "service" role for this token
+* They should have the appropriate service role for this token
 * They should include their service type (e.g., image) as a prefix to any container names they create.
 This will prevent conflict between services sharing the account.